Frequently asked questions

 In August, we run a 1 or 2 day intensive team event as a learning and work experience event for our top Internship candidates.
 Hackfests for code and design students are designed to expose students to working in teams, alongside industry mentors, in as close to a commercial setting as possible.

-Employers who have completed their registration are invited to the presentations at the end of Hackfest, it’s a great way to showcase our top candidates.
+Employers who have completed their registration are invited to the presentations at the end of Create Camp, it’s a great way to showcase our top candidates.

 What kinds of roles can students do?